The 4 Biggest Ways You Get in the Way of Looking Your Best

 The clothes we wear tell the world who we are at first glance, and when something’s off in our closets, our whole personality takes a hit.

-As the year winds down, and we start to hibernate at home, it's a rich time to take a deeper look at what's inside our closets.
+As we start to hibernate at home, it’s a rich time to take a deeper look at what’s inside our closets.
 Maybe you feel ready for more than just a few quick closet-sorting strategies (which I will get to later) and want to start to truly evaluate your wardrobe and what it communicates about you, now.
 First, you have to take a hard look at how you may be blocking your own style from fully flourishing.
-When we learn how to break down the barriers that prevent us from sending most authentic message about ourselves via our clothing, we can more mindfully go about sorting through what we have and might need to add.
+When we learn how to break down the barriers that prevent us from sending the most authentic message about ourselves via our clothing, we can more mindfully go about sorting through what we have and might need to add.